jm-riley/cloudsound/README.md

 ### Continuous Playbar

-The playbar takes care of creating an HTML audio element, whenever state is updated with a new active song.
+The playbar handles creating an HTML audio element whenever state is updated with a new active song.
 It stores the audio element in component state and takes care of calling play/pause methods.

 ![playbar](./app/assets/images/playbar.png)